How to Make Vietnamese Iced Coffee (Follow This Simple Recipe)

 While an Arabica brew might taste cloyingly sweet in combination with the sugary condensed milk, it offers the perfect counterbalance to the bitter flavor of the Robusta beans.
 This is the distinctive combination that has brought coffee from Vietnam into the spot light.

 If black coffee is your preference, you may want to consider expanding your horizons with a trip to Vietnam, or settling for a very bitter morning cup of joe.
 Though if you like strong coffee, Vietnamese coffee beans create a wonderful brew made in a pour over, a press, or used in other coffee drinks.

 A popular variation of Vietnamese coffee is Vietnamese egg coffee.

 - 2 tablespoons sweetened condensed milk

-- 2 tbsp ground coffee (such as Trung Nguyen Premium Blend coffee grounds or Café du Monde coffee with chicory)
+- 2 tablespoons ground coffee (such as Trung Nguyen Premium Blend coffee grounds or Café du Monde coffee with chicory)

 - 1 cup hot water